 Two years ago, Basel III http://www.bis.org)and CGAP (the house organ of the World Bank) (http://www.cgap.org/publications/new-funder-guidelines-market-systems-approach-financial-inclusion), phased out microfinance idea proposed by the Populists from Asia Sub-Continent, but very few words have been spent on how to make it happen Inclusive Growth that is the ultimate goal of UN 2030 Agenda for SDGs.

-A global evidence of the finance’s continuing business as usual is given by the digitalisation of the financial services.
+A global evidence of the finance’s continuing business, as usual, is given by the digitalisation of the financial services.
 Sensibly, the above-mentioned Documents made recommendations to national market supervisors to regulate the market of financial institutions working with people who do not have an account (Unserved) with a formal financial institution or need (Underserved) to integrate it.
 However, in some Countries, like Kenya and Ghana, just to mention a couple of hem, the risks caused by the a credit via mobile phone’s way of doing business arisen alarming comments till making parallelism with the easy going to credit promoted by the Populists last century, which caused financial implosions in Bangladesh, Bosnia, Cambodia, India, Morocco, Pakistan, Nicaragua with mass’s suicides in Andhra Pradesh – India, which had international echo.

 Here we aren’t going to propose a new finance game’s rules, but suggesting how to deal with matter, quoting what Mr Menichella a former Governor of Bank of Italy said four decades ago “These are the cards and we have to play with them”; so, let’s play with the cards distributed by the big players.
 Accordingly, we worked out an Algorithm that has been inspired by the financial establishment recommendations.
 So, we didn’t design a new umbrella, but just an elaboration of what has been recommended by the financial establishment.

-Taking from above-mentioned sources we have detected, among other, a recurring and a dominant message, as we perceived it, at least: To move from the Credit-based economy to Community-based economy and focusing on jobs creation and people empowerment.
+Taking from above-mentioned sources we have detected, among others, a recurring and a dominant message, as we perceived it, at least: To move from the Credit-based economy to Community-based economy and focusing on jobs creation and people empowerment.

 MOVING FROM CREDIT-BASED ECONOMY to COMMUNITY-BASED ECONOMY: what does it mean?
 It does mean to provide people with either a job or opportunities in view to upgrade the life’s conditions.
-This can’t be achieved using the financial leverage alone, but conjugating together both economic policy and financial and economic inclusion, countries’ inclusive growth being the ultimate goal of the 2030 Agenda for SDGs.
+This can’t be achieved using the financial leverage alone, but conjugating together both economic policy and financial and economic inclusion, countries’ inclusive growth is the ultimate goal of the 2030 Agenda for SDGs.
 We don’t say to restore the Keynesian theory.

 We do say: